RyanMcGlinnGDD/Shanty-Prototype/README.md

 # Shanty-Prototype
+"A song with alternating solo and chorus, of a kind originally sung by sailors while on voyages at sea."

 Shanty functions as a music player app with the specialized functionality of generating short playlists based on the user’s preferences at the time of creation.

 Users will specify a time frame representing the approximate duration of the playlist they wish to create.